neprostoilya/neprostoilya/README.md

 # @Neprostoilya

-I'm a Python developer who is passionate about developing applications.
+I'm a developer who is passionate about developing applications.

 I'm interested in web development and building various applications.